carr/phone/README.md

 ## Known issues

-There's an issue with Germany and area codes.
+There's an issue with Germany and Spanish area codes.

 ## Requirements